eegsynth/eegsynth/doc/faq.md

 To work around this you can [disable system integrity protection]( http://www.howtogeek.com/230424/how-to-disable-system-integrity-protection-on-a-mac-and-why-you-shouldnt/).

-If you run into this on older versions of OS X, it is probably due to libmacports.dylib not being installed, or due to an incorrect setting of DYLD_LIBRARY_PATH.
+If you run into this on older versions of macOS, it is probably due to libmacports.dylib not being installed, or due to an incorrect setting of DYLD_LIBRARY_PATH.

-## Localhost not recognized on OS X
+## Localhost not recognized on macOS

-In some OS X installations the name "localhost" does not refer to 127.0.0.1 as it should.
+In some macOS installations the name "localhost" does not refer to 127.0.0.1 as it should.
 This can be fixed by adding the following line to /etc/hosts

 ```
 127.0.0.1        localhost